apache/cordova-docs/docs/en/2.3.0/cordova/file/filetransfer/filetransfer.md

 - __filePath__ - Full path of the file on the device
 - __server__ - URL of the server to receive the file (must already be encoded using encodeURI())
 - __successCallback__ - A callback that is called with a Metadata object. _(Function)_
 - __errorCallback__ - A callback that is called if an error occurs retrieving the Metadata.
-Invoked with a FileError object. _(Function)_
+Invoked with a FileTransferError object. _(Function)_
 - __options__ - Optional parameters such as file name and mimetype
 - __trustAllHosts__ - Optional parameter, defaults to false.
 If set to true then it will accept all security certificates.
 This is useful as Android rejects self signed security certificates.
 Not recommended for production use.
 Only supported on Android. _(boolean)_